 Common Name: Fairybells

-Uvularia grandiflora is a Perennial up to 0.30 metres tall.
+Uvularia grandiflora is a perennial plant that can grow up to 0.30 metres tall.

 It has uses.